 Patient Wolf Distilling Co.

-Patient Wolf Distilling Co is home to one of the largest independent gin distilleries in the whole of Victoria.
-It currently produces three gin varietals: a Melbourne Dry; a thyme and lemon-infused zesty varietal and a Sloe berry-infused gin that has been consistently popular with customers.
+Patient Wolf Distilling Co is home to the finest gin distillery in the whole of Victoria.
+Behind this cellar door, Patient Wolf currently produces three gin varietals: a Melbourne Dry; a thyme and lemon-infused zesty varietal and a Sloe berry-infused gin that has been consistently popular with customers.

 Address: 34-36 Market Street, Southbank, 3006